-(2) Due to better than anticipated revenue collections, the City Council has approved a \$4 million transfer from the General Fund to the Capital Improvements Fund to partially finance the Deerpath Park Improvement Project, reducing the debt financing required to \$12 million.
+(2) Due to better than anticipated revenue collections, the City Council has approved a \$4 million transfer from the General Fund to the Capital Improvements Fund to partially finance the Project, reducing the amount of proceeds needed from the Bonds to approximately \$12 million.
+See "THE PROJECT" for a summary of the Project.

 The Pension Code allows the State Comptroller to intercept State payments intended for the City to the Police Pension Plan and the Fire Pension Plan to satisfy contribution shortfalls by the City (the "Recapture Provisions").
 If the City fails to contribute to the Police Pension Plan or the Fire Pension Plan as required by the Pension Code, the City will be subject to a reallocation of payments of State funds to the City if (i) the City fails to make the required payment for 90 days past the due date, (ii) the subject retirement fund gives notice of the failure to the City, and (iii) such retirement fund certifies to the State Comptroller that such payment has not been made.
-Upon the occurrence of these events, the State Comptroller will intercept payments of State funds to the City in an amount not in excess of the delinquent payment amount in the proportion of 100% of the amount of any payments of State funds to the City.
+Upon the occurrence of these events, the State Comptroller will intercept payments of State funds to the City in an amount not in excess of the delinquent payment.
 Should the Recapture Provisions be enforced as a result of the City's failure to contribute all of its required contribution, a reduction in payments of State funds may have an adverse impact on the City's finances.